larrycameron80/Reputation_API-Tor/README.md

 <br >

 # Tor exit nodes
 What you can find on https://check.torproject.org/exit-addresses is not a complete list of Tor exit node IP Addresses.
-SECTHEMALL try to connect each 2 seconds on random Tor node, saving the exit IP Address.
-At the first test, we've discovered 70 IP Addresses which are not listed on the check.torproject.org public list.
+SECTHEMALL is able to collect more IPs, trying to connect each 2 seconds through a random Tor node, saving the exit IP Address.
+During the first test, we've collected 70 IP Addresses which are not listed on the check.torproject.org public list.

 # Usage